 You always have the right to reject any settlement offer from an insurance company.
 No one can force you to accept an amount you believe is unfair or inadequate.
 The insurance company makes an offer, and you can accept it, reject it, or make a counteroffer.

+Many people ask, “What happens if I reject a settlement offer?” when they feel the amount offered does not fully cover their damages.
 Injured parties have the right to seek fair compensation for their damages.
 Rejecting a settlement offer doesn’t close the door on negotiations.
 Insurance companies often make low initial offers, expecting rejection and further negotiation.

 What Happens Immediately After Rejection